bxparks/AceSegment/README.md

 ![HC595 LED Module](docs/hc595/hc595_8_digits.jpg)

-(I have not found a source for the 6-digit 74HC595 module.
-Probably because if you need only 6 digits, it is likely easier and cheaper to use a TM1637 controller, rather than the 74HC595 controller.)
+(I have not found a retail seller for the 6-digit 74HC595 module.
+Maybe because if you need only 6 digits, it is likely easier and cheaper to use a TM1637 controller, rather than the 74HC595 controller.)

 The `Hc595Module` class looks roughly like this (simplified for ease of understanding):